 For more than 30 years, Outward Bound has been proud to deliver wilderness expeditions for our nations' veterans.
 These expeditions, customized specifically for veterans and active duty service men and women, are designed to help ease the often difficult transition home by drawing on the healing benefit of the wilderness, teamwork, and challenge.

-Thanks to generous support of our donors, these courses are available tuition and travel-expense free to any veteran or active duty service member that has deployed to a combat area.
+Thanks to the generous support of our donors, these courses are available tuition and travel-expense free to any veteran or active duty service member.

 These expeditions are designed to be fun and challenging.
 They are suited for those in good physical condition and are opportunities for veterans to: